How to Call Siblings in Japanese?

 3. 兄 (Ani) ~ Elder Brother4. 姉 (One) ~ Elder Sister

-Then, how to call them?
+Then how do you call them?
 See the following:

 弟 (Otouto) -> unchanged as ‘Otouto’妹 (Imouto) -> unchanged as ‘Imouto’